SadnessPower/TUM-Enchanted/Readme.md

 Fixed the following regressions:
 - Left click on Castle icon will now propose TUM creatures if present.
 - Left click on small portraits in town screen now shows TUM creatures if present.
-- WOG Option "Building twice per turn" now works correctly on first turn for all players.
+- WoG Option "Allow Building Twice per Day in Towns" now works correctly on first turn for all players.

 2.5
 **BATTLE AI IMPROVEMENTS**